RepoWise Icon

 🔒 Privacy-Preserving Local LLM

-Mistral 7B running locally via Ollama ensures data privacy and reproducibility
+Local inference via Ollama ensures data privacy and reproducibility without sending data to external APIs

 💬 Interactive Conversational Interface